xerolinux/XeroHub/content/posts/build-archiso-git/index.md

 sudo ./build_iso.sh
 ```

-Once build is done, you will find the newly created ISO under `/tmp/archlive/out/` copy it to somewhere safe before proceeding..
+Once build is done, you will find the newly created ISO under `/tmp/archlive/out/` copy it to somewhere safe before proceeding.
 Finally we can delete the work directory to save space and to be able to build again later on down the line.

 ```Bash
 sudo rm -rf /tmp/archlive/